 The states of Washington and Oregon have adopted non-binding targets to reduce GHG emissions.
-Both states enacted their targets with an expectation of reaching the targets through a combination of renewable energy standards, and assorted "complementary policies," but no specific reductions are mandated.
-The Governors and Legislatures of both states began drafting climate-related proposals in late 2018, ahead of the 2019 legislative sessions.
-In Washington State, after a range of proposals were made, Senate Bill 5116 (SB 5116) became the vehicle for promoting the Governor's requested action toward a "clean energy economy" in general and renewable or non-emitting electricity system specifically.
-SB 5116 would require Washington utilities to eliminate the allocation of coal-fired resources to Washington retail customers by the end of 2025 and to achieve carbon neutrality by 2030 while meeting a minimum 80 percent of load through delivery of renewable or non-emitting resources.
-The bill would require utilities to meet 100 percent of load with renewable and non-emitting resources by 2045.
-Under SB 5116, hydroelectric generation is considered a renewable resource.
-The bill was passed by both the Senate and House in April 2019 and is awaiting final approval from the Governor.
-While we are unable to predict any outcome of these efforts, we are engaged with key parties in these policy deliberations.
-We do believe it likely that the proposed clean energy legislation will become law in 2019.
+Both states enacted their targets with an expectation of reaching the targets through a combination of renewable energy standards, eventual carbon pricing mechanisms, such as cap and trade regulation or a carbon tax, and assorted "complementary policies."
+However, no specific reductions are mandated as yet.
+The Governors and Legislatures of both states began drafting climate-related proposals ahead of the 2019 legislative sessions.
+In Oregon, the State Senate failed to pass House Bill 2020 (HB 2020), authorizing the State to implement a cap and trade system and to link its allowances market with other jurisdictions.
+Had HB 2020 been enacted, Oregon would have been only the second state in the nation to implement an economy-wide cap and trade regulation.
+Avista monitored this legislation for its potential implications on the company's gas distribution operations in the state and upon the operation of its Coyote Springs II.
+In Washington State, Senate Bill 5116 (SB 5116) was the centerpiece of the Governor's package of legislation aiming to reduce greenhouse gas emissions from specific sectors of the economy through direct regulation.
+SB 5116 requires Washington utilities to no longer allocate coal-fired resources to Washington retail customers by the end of 2025, and to achieve carbon neutrality by 2030 while meeting a minimum 80 percent of load through delivery of renewable or non-emitting resources to customers.
+The legislation sets-forth alternative compliance measures that can be acquired by an electric utility to offset emissions from fossil fuel generation.
+The bill also requires utilities to meet 100 percent of load with renewable and non-emitting resources by 2045, although no penalties for failing to meet that standard were established.
+Under SB 5116, our hydroelectric and biomass generation facilities are considered resources that can be used to comply with the bill's clean energy standards.
+The bill was passed by both the Senate and House in April 2019 and was signed into law by the Governor on May 7, 2019.
+The law requires additional rulemaking by several Washington agencies for its measures to be enacted.
 We intend to seek recovery of any costs associated with the clean energy legislation through the regulatory process.